Table of Contents

 Veteran Service and Discharge - veterans are required to have had 24 months of continuous active duty military service and a discharge status other than Bad Conduct or Dishonorable to be eligible for VA Health Care.
 There are exceptions to the 24-month rule for:

-Geographic - As of May, 2017 there are 66 active programs in the 38 states listed below (including Washington DC and Puerto Rico).
+Geographic - As of April 2018, there are 77 programs in the 42 states listed below (including Washington DC and Puerto Rico).
 While not all geographic areas within these states have coverage, veterans are permitted to travel from the home area to participate.
 Also, many other states are in the process of approving pilot-programs.
 If one's state is not listed below, the candidate should check with their local Area Agency on Aging to see if a program is in development in their geographic area.

 The option to pay any family member to provide caregiving assistance is probably the single most attractive benefit of veterans directed care.
 To be clear, the adult children, siblings, grandchildren and even the veteran's spouse can be hired and paid as caregivers.
 Of course, caregivers must be physically and mentally capable of providing the care for which they will be compensated.
 Caregivers are paid an hourly rate set nationally by the Veterans Health Administration and adjusted for local geographic factors.
 The hourly rate is referred to as the "reimbursement rate" and caregivers can expect compensation in the range of 50-75% of the average hourly rate for home care for their region.
 In very general terms, this may be between $8 - $22 / hour.